Jack Gallagher (historian): Scholarship

 In 1974, he delivered both the Ford Lectures at Oxford on the theme of the Decline, Revival and Fall of the British Empire) as well as the Wiles Lectures at Queen's University Belfast.

 In addition to being one of the most prominent theorists of imperial expansion, he also ensured a considerable legacy as a result of the large numbers of doctoral students at both Cambridge and Oxford whose work he either supervised or strongly influenced.
 Three of the more prominent ones include Christopher Bayly, Paul Kennedy, and Wm.
 Roger Louis.

 When a team of students of Trinity College, Cambridge, won University Challenge in 1974 (Christopher Vane, Frederick "Wynn" Jolley, Simon Schaffer, and Paul Hopkins), Gallagher was part of a Trinity fellows team (with Sir James Lighthill, John Bradfield, Tony Weir), which defeated them in the annual televised contest between the series champions and a team of fellows from the same institution.

 Personal life

 Gallagher was strongly-left wing in his youth, and whilst an undergraduate at Cambridge he was a convenor of the 'colonial group' of the university's Communist Party.
 The historian Eric Hobsbawm, a fellow student communist, described Gallagher as "brilliant, original and self-destructive", claiming that he never got out of bed before midday.

-Gallagher, who remained unmarried, died in Cambridge on 5 March 1980.
+Gallagher, who remained unmarried, died from heart failure and kidney failure in Cambridge on 5 March 1980.